playwithlu/civ-6-guides/civilization/Wonder of the World.md

-# Wonder of the World
+# Wonder of the world